Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Insights from simulations

-In ARF-kSZ tomography, extracting the kSZ effect from observations does not require to specify the overdensity profile of gas surrounding tracers; however, so it does interpreting kSZ measurements.
-In this section, we seek to identify a functional form able to capture the overdensity profile of gas surrounding haloes of different masses.

-To get insight into the large-scale distribution of gas in the Universe, we resort to the cosmological hydrodynamical simulation Borg Cube \citep{Emberson2018}.
+To gain insight into the large-scale distribution of cosmic gas, we use the cosmological hydrodynamical simulation Borg Cube \citep{Emberson2018}.
 This simulation evolved $2\times2304^3$ dark matter plus baryonic particles of masses 2.56 and $0.52\times10^9\,\Msunh$, respectively, in a periodic comoving box of $800\,\Mpch$ on a side while treating baryons in the non-radiative regime.
-We consider the Borg Cube simulation because its large volume enables accessing the distribution of gas surrounding haloes of a broad range of masses.
-Even though Borg Cube does not incorporate baryonic processes, we do not expect these to affect the large-scale distribution of gas strongly \citep{Burns2010}.
+Although the Borg Cube simulation only incorporates non-radiative baryonic processes, we do not expect other baryonic effects to present significant impact on the large-scale distribution of cosmic gas owing to the precise agreement among the power spectra of gravity-only, non-radiative, and full-physics simulations on scales larger than $1\,\Mpch$ \citep{Springel2018, Emberson2018}.

-In Fig.~\ref{fig:profile_bcube}, we display the overdensity profile of gas surrounding spherical overdensity haloes at $z=0.24$.
-Symbols indicate results from the simulation, while lines denote the best-fitting solution to these using three distinct functional forms: a $\beta$-profile $\pgas(r,r')=\Delta_b\left[1+(r-r')^2/r_s^2\right]^{-7/2}+1$, a double exponential profile $\log \pgas^\mathrm{exp}(r,r')=\Delta_b'\,\exp\left[(r-r')^{3/4}/r_s'^{3/4}\right]$, and a Gaussian profile $\pgas^\mathrm{gauss}(r,r')=\Delta_b''\,\exp\left[-0.5(r-r')^2/r_s''^2\right]+1$.
-These three forms are controlled by the free parameters $\Delta_b$ and $r_s$; the first and second regulate the amplitude and breadth of the profile, respectively.
-As we can see, the $\beta$- and double exponential profiles are flexible enough to capture the large-scale distribution of gas surrounding haloes of different masses in hydrodynamical simulations.
-In contrast, the Gaussian profile is not able to reproduce the distribution of gas in simulations.
-We check that these results can be extrapolated to $z=0.5$, 1, 2, and 4.
+In Fig.~\ref{fig:profile_bcube}, we display the large-scale distribution of gas surrounding spherical overdensity haloes of different masses in Borg Cube.
+Symbols indicate results from the simulation, while lines denote the best-fitting solution to these using three distinct functional forms: a $\beta$-profile $\pgas(r)=\Delta_b\left[1+r^2/r_s^2\right]^{-7/2}+1$, a double exponential profile $\log \pgas^\mathrm{exp}(r)=\Delta_b'\,\exp\left[r^{3/4}/r_s'^{3/4}\right]$, and a Gaussian profile $\pgas^\mathrm{gauss}(r)=\Delta_b''\,\exp\left[-0.5\, r^2/r_s''^2\right]+1$, where $\Delta_b$ and $r_s$ regulate the amplitude and breadth of the profiles, respectively.
+As we can see, the $\beta$- and double exponential profiles are flexible enough to capture the distribution of gas predicted by the simulation, while Gaussian profiles provide a lousy fit to data.
+Using simulation data at other redshifts, we find that these results hold at least up to redshift $z=4$.